NASCAR Hall of Fame: Other bids

 The state of Alabama had been mentioned as a potential candidate location, and was no longer seen as a contender, possibly because Lincoln, Alabama is home to the International Motorsports Hall of Fame, which is not affiliated with NASCAR.
 The only northern area that considered bidding was in the state of Michigan.
 Detroit prepared bids, but state officials decided not to submit the proposals.
 The cities of Richmond, Virginia and Kansas City, Kansas, were among the five finalists, but on January 5, 2006, NASCAR announced they had been eliminated from the running, leaving just Atlanta, Charlotte and Daytona Beach as the remaining cities.

 Eligibility and selection process

 Eligibility

 Former drivers must have been active in NASCAR for at least 10 years and retired for at least three.
 Starting with the 2015 Hall of Fame nominations that were voted in the 2014 nomination process, the three-year rule is waived for drivers who compete in 30 or more years in NASCAR-sanctioned competition or turn 55 years of age.
 The rule applies to all NASCAR-sanctioned competitions; some drivers in the Hall of Fame did not participate in the Cup Series.

 Non-drivers must have been involved in the industry at least ten years.
 Some candidates with shorter careers will be considered if there were special circumstances.

 Selection process

 Nomination

 A nominating committee chooses nominees from those who are eligible.
+As of 2025, 15 nominees will be chosen for the Modern Era and five from the Pioneer Era.

-The committee consists of:
+The committee for the Modern Era Ballot consists of 22 members: